Skip to content

 y.set(20) # Prints: "Coordinates: (10, 20)"

 The function is called only when observables change.
-It is not called immediately upon subscription.
+It is not called immediately upon subscription—that behavior differs from some reactive frameworks, but ensures that subscriptions don't trigger unnecessary initial executions.

 See Also